bia-andreucci02/bia-andreucci02/README.md

 🧡🎸 Tabsy - Aprenda a ler tablaturas:

-A cheerful orange guitar pick that teaches how to read tablatures through gamified, intuitive and acessible activities.
+An app with a cheerful orange guitar pick that teaches how to read tablatures through gamified, intuitive and acessible activities.
 With the help of a color-coded system inspired by the Figurenotes method, widely used to support learners with cognitive disorder.
+Developed in Swift and Swift UI, using acessible tools such as dynamic type and voice over.

-With this app we participate
+This app had 10.7K impressions on the App Store, with a 5.0/5.0 stars rating.
+And it was also the winner of the Education Category of the Campus Mobile competition.